 ½ t. vanilla

-Pour 1 cup water over cranberries – let sit 5 minutes, drain and set aside.
+- Pour 1 cup hot water over cranberries – let sit 5 minutes, drain and set aside.

-In saucepan, bring 1 cup water, butter, sugar, and salt to a boil.
+- In a saucepan, bring water, butter, sugar, and salt to a boil.

-Add flour and mix until a smooth ball forms.
+- Add flour slowly and mix briskly until a smooth ball forms.

 Bake at 375* for 30-35 minutes or until golden brown.